isupreetk/isupreetk/README.md

 # Hi!
-I'm Supreet Kaur! :hand_wave:
+I'm Supreet Kaur! 👋

+### About me:
+- An Electronics and Telecommunication Engineer turned Full Stack Developer. 👩‍💻
-An experienced software developer with 2+ years in designing and implementing dynamic web-based applications.
+- Experienced Software Developer with 2+ years in designing and implementing dynamic web-based applications.
-Proficient in React, JavaScript, SQL, Express, RESTful APIs. :technologist:
+- Proficient in React, JavaScript, SQL, Express, RESTful APIs.

+### Languages and Tools: